 Patience.
 It’s something many of us in the Empowering Parents community wish we had more of.
-In a recent poll, we asked readers about how you respond when your children act out.
-An overwhelming number of parents expressed the desire to develop more patience with their kids.
+In my coaching sessions with parents, I often ask parents how they respond when their children act out.
+Most express the desire to develop more patience with their kids.

 But what exactly is patience?
 For many people, including me, patience means remaining calm, even in the face of a child’s extreme acting out behavior.

 It means being able to keep your emotions in check so you can respond in the most appropriate or effective way, rather than yelling, cursing, or saying things you will regret later.

 Honestly, though, is being that patient even possible?
 I mean, it’s possible some of the time, but is it really an achievable goal?

-Every one of us has a limit to how much he or she can tolerate.
+We all have limits to how much we can tolerate.
 This doesn’t make us “bad” parents.
 It makes us normal parents.

 Let’s look at some typical situations when parents often wish they could be more patient: